How to Claim Business on Google Maps: 5 Steps to Verify Ownership

 From an SEO perspective, a verified listing is pure gold.
 Google’s local search algorithm gives preference to verified businesses when determining which listings to display in the coveted “Local Pack”—those three prominent business listings that appear in local search results.

-According to Google Maps Business Verification data, verified businesses are:
+According to Google Business Profile documentation, verified businesses are:

 • More likely to be considered legitimate by the search algorithm